-1.1.
+- 1.1.
 Purpose of PSPS.
 The purpose of proactive de-energization is to promote public safety by decreasing the risk of utility-infrastructure as a source of wildfire ignitions.
-Generally, proactive de-energization will be referred to as Public Safety Power Shutoff (PSPS), which is consistent with the terminology used by the major California investor owned utilities.
+Generally, proactive de-energization will be referred to as Public Safety Power Shutoff ("PSPS"), which is consistent with the terminology used by the major California investor owned utilities.
+As a measure of last resort, PSPS activation is consistent with the statutory obligation to protect public safety pursuant to Public Utilities Codes ("PUCs") § 451 and 399.2(a). - 1.2.

-1.2.
 Purpose of PSPS Plan.
-This document provides the policies and procedures of Bear Valley Electric Service, Inc. ("BVES") follows with regard to PSPS and addresses the following operational issues:

-- PSPS advance planning and preparations prior to the fire season. - Procedures leading up to, during, and following extreme fire threat weather events in which PSPS may be invoked.
+This document provides the policies and procedures of Bear Valley Electric Service, Inc. ("BVES") follows with regard to PSPS and addresses the following operational issues: - PSPS advance planning and preparations prior to the fire season. - Procedures leading up to, during, and following extreme fire threat weather events in which PSPS may be invoked.
 These include BVES's operational fire prevention actions and procedures. - Public outreach, coordination with local and government officials, advisory boards, public safety partners, representatives of people/communities with access and functional needs ("AFN"), tribal representatives (if applicable), senior citizen groups, business owners, and public health and healthcare providers including those with medical needs.
-This includes a Community Resource Center ("CRC") and communications regarding PSPS.
+This includes a Community Resource Center ("CRC") and communications regarding PSPS. - Establish guidelines for PSPS exercises. - 1.3.
+Measure of Last Resort.
+BVES must only deploy PSPS as a measure of last resort and must justify why PSPS was deployed over other possible measures or actions.
+This plan provides the course of action to be followed prior to enacting a PSPS, demonstrating that enacting a PSPS is the measure of last resort.